SaiNirmalReddy/KUBERNETES-/README.md

 Please follow the steps carefully and read each command before executing.

+->  Next, KOPS require as a pre-requisite isto we need to create S3 bucket because the reason is KOPS usually manages hundreds of kubernetes clusters and to manage these Kubernets clusters, it is very easy to store all of the configuration of your kubernetes clusters in S3 buckets .

 ### Create S3 bucket for storing the KOPS objects.

 ```